fatiando/2023-kegs/extended-abstract/README.md

 It also offers ways to perform interpolation, gridding and upward continuation through the equivalent sources technique.
-Lastly, but not least, it can also read data stored in popular formats like `.gdf` files provided by the ICGEM Calculation Service (Barthelmes, 2013) and `.grd` files from Oasis Montaj©.
+Lastly, but not least, it can also read data stored in popular formats like `.gdf` files provided by the ICGEM Calculation Service and `.grd` files from Oasis Montaj©.

 ### Pooch